 Check with a breastfeeding specialist

 Discussing your baby’s history with an IBCLC lactation consultant can be useful if you suspect your baby has lactose overload as it can sometimes be confused with #3 Not Enough Milk or #4 An allergy to something in mother’s diet.
-Staying on one breast per feed or for a period of time (block feeding) can be helpful with true oversupply.
+Staying on one breast per feed or for a period of time (block feeding) can sometimes be helpful with true oversupply.
 For more information see Lactose Intolerance in Babies and read more about oversupply here and see Milk Allergy in Babies.